 One missing item could result in your tenancy having issues down the line.

 Including taking images of the meters, detailing the condition of the property, ie “magnolia walls, freshly painted in July 2014”.
 Take photos of any items that are pre existing, ie “small stain on living room carpet, underneath window”.

-A Video inventory can also be great in the right occasions, but photo’s can often pick up elements easily missed when doing a quick video.
+A video inventory can also be great on the right occasions, but photos can often pick up elements easily missed when doing a quick video.

-Then make sure to ask your tenants to sign this inventory at the move in appointment, advise they have 7 days to come back to you with any queries and if you have not heard back from them 14 days after their move in then they are in agreement with the contents.
+Then make sure to ask your tenants to sign this inventory when they move in, advise they have 7 days to come back to you with any queries and if you have not heard back from them 14 days after their move in then they are in agreement with the contents.